Templates to speed up your app development

 Note The names of some templates have (Windows Phone Silverlight) appended to the end.
 Consider using these templates if you've previously developed for Windows Phone 8 and just want to access some of the new features available to Windows Phone apps without having to significantly modify your existing code.
 You can use these templates to create apps only for Windows Phone 8.1.
 For more information about these templates and why you might use them, see Silverlight 8.1 apps for Windows Phone.

 After you choose a group, a list of project templates appear in the center pane.
 This image shows C# project templates in the Windows Phone Apps group.

 There are four project templates available for all four programming languages:

 - Blank App.
 A project with nothing in it.

 - Hub App.
 A project that displays content in a horizontally panning view.
 The Hub is intended to visually engage users by providing a variety of ways to access content.
 Examples include shopping apps, news apps, sports apps, and media hub apps.

 - Split App.
 A project that displays a master/detail list.
-Examples include news readers, sports scores apps, and e-mail apps.
+Consider using this one to create a news reader, sports score, or e-mail app.

-If the Hub App, Split App, or Grid App templates aren't appropriate for your app, you probably want to start with the Blank App template.
+If the Hub App, Split App, or Grid App, or Pivot app templates aren't appropriate for your app, you probably want to start with the Blank App template.
 You might think a blank template isn't much of a start, but, after you create a blank project, you can add a variety of item templates that you can use as starting points for pages in your app.

 After you create your project, you can add item templates to it.
 You add these by clicking Project > Add New Item or by right-clicking the project in Solution Explorer and then clicking Add > New Item.